 MDMA and PTSD

-Negative memories may be perceived as less negative allowing for the therapist and the patient to engage in productive therapeutic sessions without the patient becoming hyper-aroused due to stress.
+Negative memories may be perceived as less confronting, allowing the therapist and the patient to engage in productive therapeutic sessions, without the patient becoming hyper-aroused due to stress.

-In combination with psychotherapy, the use of MDMA provides the capacity “to hold the traumatised patient in a state of emotional security, providing a state of empathic self-reflection in which, for the first time in their lives, they can be with their traumatic memories without being overwhelmed by the powerful negative affect that usually accompanies recall of their most frightening thoughts”.5
+In combination with psychotherapy, the use of MDMA provides the capacity “to hold the traumatised patient in a state of emotional security, providing a state of empathic self-reflection in which, for the first time in their lives, they can be with their traumatic memories without being overwhelmed by the powerful negative affect that usually accompanies recall of their most frightening thoughts”.9

 MDMA is not ecstasy

-- Doblin, Rick.
-A Clinical Plan for MDMA (Ecstasy) in the treatment of posstraumatic stress disorder (PTSD): Partnering with the FDA.
-2, s.l. : Journal of Psychoactive Drugs, 2002, Vol. 34.
-185-194.
+Doblin R. A clinical plan for MDMA (ecstasy) in the treatment of posstraumatic stress disorder (PTSD): partnering with the FDA.
+Journal of Psychoactive Drugs.
+2002;34:185-94.